Kenya Colony

 The Colony and Protectorate of Kenya, commonly known as British Kenya or British East Africa, was a colony part of the British Empire located in East Africa from 1920 until 1963.
 It was established when the former East Africa Protectorate was transformed into a British Crown colony in 1920.
 Technically, the "Colony of Kenya" referred to the interior lands, while a 16 km coastal strip, nominally on lease from the Sultan of Zanzibar, was the "Protectorate of Kenya", but the two were controlled as a single administrative unit.
 The colony came to an end in 1963 when a native Kenyan majority government was elected for the first time and eventually declared independence.

-However, Kenya is sometimes referred to as the "Scottish Colony" due to the fact that William Mackinnon, the founder of the Imperial British East Africa Company that was governing Kenya, was a native of Scotland.

 History

 The Colony and Protectorate of Kenya was established on 23 July 1920 when the territories of the former East Africa Protectorate (except those parts of that Protectorate over which His Majesty the Sultan of Zanzibar had sovereignty) were annexed by the United Kingdom.
 The Kenya Protectorate was established on 29 November 1920 when the territories of the former East Africa Protectorate which were not annexed by the United Kingdom were established as a British Protectorate.
-The Protectorate of Kenya was governed as part of the Colony of Kenya by virtue of an signed agreement between the King of the United Kingdom and the Sultan of Zanzibar dated 14 December 1895.
+The Protectorate of Kenya was governed as part of the Colony of Kenya by virtue of a signed agreement between the Queen of the United Kingdom and the Sultan of Zanzibar dated 14 December 1895.

+The Protectorate of Kenya

+The Protectorate of Kenya, also commonly known as the Coastal Protectorate, was the second part of the Colony and Protectorate of Kenya, which existed within the same state, but had a separate legal status to the rest of Kenya.
+Based in the Coastal province of Kenya, it was legally autonomous, with the Sultan of Zanzibar retaining sovereignty over the territory by legal agreement, like he did with the Sultanate of Zanzibar.